 “You’re late for a meeting, twenty years late.
 Driving will take too long.”

-A sleek pod shaped train made a quiet appearance on the platform, contrasting a half black and half pastoral mural glass like surface, there were no windows, no driver.
+A sleek pod shaped train made a quiet appearance on the platform, its glass like surface was a contrast of a half black and half pastoral mural.
+There were no windows, no driver.
 An infinity logo followed by XP-7 marked its origins to the Hyperloop.

 Invisible side doors slid open and we boarded.
-Once seated the doors closed and the pod moved forward, a strange whishing sound, hardly audible, could be heard masked by music playing, while external images of San Francisco were displayed on the side walls as windows.
+Once seated, the doors closed and the pod moved forward.
+A strange whishing sound, hardly audible behind the music, could be heard, while external images of San Francisco appeared on the inside panels as windows.
 Recorded and edited by drones that had once followed the path we were taking now.
 One could almost imagine we were flying.
 Overhead breaking news was being broadcast—lost ANA Flight 008 reappears over San Francisco after 20 years, the missing passengers return.
 Bringing a whole new meaning to the phrase “Dead Man Walking.”
-An image of me and the other passengers appeared, with John thankfully leading me away.
+An image of me and the other passengers appeared, with John, thankfully leading me away.